 Child Support Guidelines Worksheet

-Because interpreting the statutes can be complicated, the Courts in Florida have adopted a worksheet used to help parents, lawyers and judges calculate what each parent should financially contribute (this worksheet is technically called the Florida Family Law Rules of Procedure Form 12.902(e)).
+Because interpreting the statutes can be complicated, the Courts in Florida have adopted a worksheet used to help parents, lawyers and judges calculate what each parent should financially contribute (child support guidelines worksheet Form 12.902(e)).
 This worksheet takes you step by step through the basic calculation of child support obligations.
 However, judges do have some discretion to deviate from the worksheet due to circumstances of one or both parties or special needs of the child(ren).

 A Caution About Child Support and Time-Sharing